EMazarakis/Generative-AI-in-Graphics/README.md

 Then we offer a classification of some of the advanced GAI algorithms.
 The categorization of the models have been done based on the generated content, output.

-In the subsequent chapter, we elucidate the three models under scrutiny, namely, the prevalent open-source frameworks (Stable Diffusion and Crayon (DALLE mini)), alongside the commercial counterpart, DALL-E 2.
+In the subsequent chapter, we elucidate the three models under scrutiny, namely, the prevalent open-source frameworks (Stable Diffusion and Pix-Art-α), alongside the commercial counterpart, DALL-E 2.
 These models share three common hyperparameters: prompt, height, and width, thus guiding our experimental setup.
 Subsequently, we conducted model executions based on these parameters.
 To conduct a human evaluation of these models, we present a benchmark comprising six task-types, each consisting of twelve prompts.

 In the conclusive third chapter of this thesis, the outcomes of the human evaluation stemming from the implementation of Generative AI models for graphics are presented.
 Additionally, notable discoveries pertaining to these three models within the graphics domain are discussed.

 # Evaluated Models
-We perform a human evaluation comparing the most common open-source (Stable Diffusion, Crayon(DALLE mini) ), and commercial (DALL-E 2) models.
+We perform a human evaluation comparing the most common open-source (Stable Diffusion, Pix-Art-α), and commercial (DALL-E 2) models.
 These models have 3 common hyperparameters: prompt, height, width.
 For the evaluation of these three models, we provide a benchmark of six task-types with twelve prompts of each task type.